semmypurewal/BeginningJavaScript/08-objects/readme.md

     //=> undefined

-If we use valid JavaScript identifiers (think variable names) for our keys, we can also use JavaScript's dot operator to access elements of the array.
+If we use valid JavaScript identifiers (think variable names) for our keys, we can also use the dot operator to access elements of the array.

     person.name;
     //=> Semmy